Quit-your-job-and-travel-the-world could be the latest epitome of success for the millennials. But do you really have to quit your job to travel?

 I won’t be able to use any pictures for anything anymore.

 I was surprised to find out that I only sulked about this for 2 hours.

 Then I let go.

 I keep traveling.
 Since then, I don’t even bother to take my DSLR with me.
-I don’t even bother if I didn’t post anything about my traveling journeys afterwards.
+I don’t even bother if I didn’t post anything about my traveling journeys afterward.

 I travel simply because I feel a tug at my heartstrings to go somewhere.
 I have no valid reason as to why I travel or why I choose a certain place to travel to.

 My friend once asked me if he should quit his job to travel.

 I asked him: “If you are not allowed to show or tell anyone, ever, about your traveling journeys, would you still want to quit your job to travel?”

 He looked at me for a second and shrugged.
 “Well, came to think about it, probably not.”